halimbimantara/godot_playground/readme.md

 ## Can you tell me something about the projects it self?

-Yeah, just PM me on the twitter or mail me.
+Yeah, just PM me on the twitter or mail me at shin.jef@gmail.com.